Join our mailing list and be the first to hear about new/last minute courses, exhibitions & other fun stuff...

 The Keynote Speech was delivered by Carolyn Black, Project Writer.

-John Phillips of london print studio – gave a talk based on this starting point.
-He is developing this into an article we hope to have available here in January 2016:
+John Phillips of london print studio – gave a talk based on this starting point:

 For the past 150 years printmaking has laboured under a schizophrenic dilemma: it simultaneously claims to be both democratic and elite.
 In the wake of the digital revolution, will this conundrum diminish or increase?